sina-tb/CN_CHomeworks3/README.md

   ![Screenshot from 2023-06-05 10-56-49](https://github.com/sina-tb/CN_CHomeworks3/assets/88041997/0ab4159b-868b-478a-b55e-dd28cf8aa2e1)

-  * **Node**: Shis class has two attributes.
+  * **Node**: This class has two attributes.
 Also, this class has some **methods** that can be explained by their name, so the explanation of methods are unnecessary.
     * Id : Shows the id number of node in graph
     * Edges: A vector of **Edge** objects that their first node is equal to the **Id** of the node. in other word, a vector consist of all edges that are connected to neighbors of the node.